What is a Swap?

 Counterparties exchange the principal amount and interest payments denominated in different currencies.
 These contracts swaps are often used to hedge another investment position against currency exchange rate fluctuations.

 These derivatives are designed to exchange floating cash flows that are based on a commodity’s spot price for fixed cash flows determined by a pre-agreed price of a commodity.
 Despite its name, commodity swaps do not involve the exchange of the actual commodity.

 A CDS provides insurance from the default of a debt instrument.
 The buyer of a swap transfers to the seller the premium payments.
 In case the asset defaults, the seller will reimburse the buyer the face value of the defaulted asset, while the asset will be transferred from the buyer to the seller.
 Credit default swaps became somewhat notorious due to their impact on the 2008 Global Financial Crisis.

 Nowadays, swaps are an essential part of modern finance.
 They can be used in the following ways:

 One of the primary functions of swaps is the hedging of risks.
-Interest rate swaps can hedge against interest rate fluctuations, currency swaps are used to hedge against currency exchange rates fluctuations, and commodity swaps are utilized to lock in the most suitable spot prices of a commodity.
+For example, interest rate swaps can hedge against interest rate fluctuations, and currency swaps are used to hedge against currency exchange rate fluctuations.

 #2 Access to new markets